 A little ahead of the town of Bicholim in North Goa, lies a small village that is now called Arvalem.
-But was originally called Harvale or Harvalem.
-It is known for its 60 feet high, all season waterfall and the ancient caves that have many legends associated with them.
+It was originally called Harvale or Harvalem.
+It is best known for its 60 feet high, all-season waterfall and the ancient caves that have many legends associated with them.
 This is all I knew when I decided to go and explore this hamlet in Goa.
-It was raining cats and dogs.
-And the drive could not have been more scenic.
-Passing by many big and small villages of North Goa, we reached Arvalem.
+It was raining cats and dogs and our drive on the way could not have been more scenic.
+Passing by many big and small villages of North Goa, we reached there.

 I stepped in and requested the priest to tell me the story of the place.
 I learned that this is a temple devoted to the Rudra form of Shiva.
-And this is a temple where last rites of Hindus are performed after the mortal remains are merged in the waters of the river formed by waterfall next door.
-He went on to tell me the legends associated with Goa Heritage the Arvalem Caves, Arvalem Falls and pointed us to another temple across the stream that belongs to the Jain Gujarati community.
+And this is a temple where the last rites of Hindus are performed after the mortal remains are immersed in the waters of the river formed by the waterfall next door.
+He went on to tell me the legends associated with Goan Heritage – the caves, waterfalls and pointed us to another temple across the stream that belongs to the Jain Gujarati community.
 I had plenty to explore now in the Goa hinterlands tourism.

 I did manage to shoot this small video for you.
-If you are on Goa Holidays and wish to consider the Goa hinterland tourism places, this is one for you.
+If you are on Goa Holidays and wish to explore the Goa hinterland tourism places, this is one for you.

 The water from the waterfall falls into a pond like formation.
-And from here overflows into a stream that circumvents the Rudreshwar temple before it passes through jungles and villages to merge with my favorite Mandovi.
-The priest told me that this pond was formed when Bheem, the second Pandava, diverted the water from somewhere else here during their stay in the Arvalem caves nearby.
+From here it overflows into a stream that circumvents the Rudreshwar temple before it passes through jungles and villages to merge with my favorite Mandovi.
+The priest told me that this pond was formed when Bheema, the second Pandava, diverted the water from somewhere else here during their stay in the Arvalem caves nearby.